Today's Sober Story comes from Kelly, a 36-year-old living in Cape Coral in Southwest Florida, USA.

 Mrs D: How did your life change?

 Kelly: My life changed in every way possible.
 I finally have the desire to live, not only exist.
 I feel a sense of freedom I have never known.
-I have the first and longest successful romantic relationship of my life – and we are getting married in 2 months!
+I have the first and longest successful romantic relationship of my life – and we are now married!
 I have restored friendships and walked away from others.
 I have learned how to show up and be there for my friends and family during their hardest and most trying times.
 I have a full-time job doing what I love, writing about recovery.
 My story has been published in books and I’m writing my own.
 I own a home and I am able to pay my bills.
 Life is wonderful.

 Kelly: No more hangovers, no more blackouts and no more putting myself in dangerous situations, no more losing things like my phone, purse, and wallet.
 I no longer wallow in a pit of self-loathing and want to numb out of the present.
 I am content just to be alive and wake up sober every day.
 I am no longer on an endless search for “more.”
 I am able to love myself and others.